PaloAlto/capsman/readme.txt

 Tested up to: 2.9.1
 Stable tag: trunk

 A simple way to manage WordPress roles and capabilities.
+With this plugin you will be able to easily create and manage roles and capabilities.

 == Description ==